salesforcecli/plugin-info/messages/diagnostics.md

 # updateCliVersion

-Update your CLI version from: %s to the latest version: %s
+Update your CLI version from: %s to the latest version: %s.

 # latestCliVersionError

-Could not determine latest CLI version due to:
+Couldn't determine latest CLI version due to:
 %s

 # salesforceDxPluginDetected

 The salesforcedx plugin is deprecated.
-Please uninstall by running: `%s plugins:uninstall salesforcedx`
+Uninstall it by running: `%s plugins:uninstall salesforcedx`.

 # linkedPluginWarning